• Artwork

 I find comfort in knowing that I am not alone, & romance among the ruins and rubble of antiquity.
 There are times of peace and times of war.
 It’s in our nature.
 All of us underneath the same stars.
-Another time, another place, another life.
-I am a microcosm, a single entity in a vaster picture.
-I exist in the present.
+This has happened before.
+In another place, another culture, another time.

 History repeats itself, but it is often forgotten.
 Forgotten in an instant, a moment, in a single glance.
 What is the scope for which you see the world?